Blog Design: How to Design a Blog People Want to Read (2024)

 But most of the time you won’t know what is the perfect content width.
 It will depend on the font size you choose.
 To get the perfect content width, change the toggle from Given to Size as shown below.

-Grt Calculator Size Toggle
+GRT Calculator Size Toggle

 The calculator will ignore the Content Width you provided as the input (700px in the example above).
 It will instead give you a different recommendation for the content width as shown below (646px in the example below).